List of multilingual presidents of the Philippines

 Of the seventeen presidents of the Philippines, a number have shown proficiency in languages other than English and Tagalog (which would later become the basis of the national language, Filipino).

-Of these, only one, Emilio Aguinaldo, was not proficient in English during his tenure, although he, along with a number of other presidents, was proficient in Spanish, a former colonial language of the Philippines.
+Of these, only one, Emilio Aguinaldo, was not proficient in English during his tenure, although he, along with a number of other presidents, was proficient in Spanish, a widespread language of the Philippines during his time.
 Some presidents, meanwhile, have also exhibited proficiency in other Philippine languages, such as Cebuano, Kapampangan and Ilocano, as well as other foreign languages.

 Description by president

 Emilio Aguinaldo

 Emilio Aguinaldo was a native Tagalog speaker, having been born to a mixed family in Cavite, a Tagalog-speaking province.
-He was also fluent in Spanish – notably, he is the only president to have taken his oath of office in Spanish, and he likewise addressed the Malolos Congress in Spanish in 1899.
-Most of Aguinaldo's official statements during his presidency were similarly delivered in Spanish, while many others were in Tagalog, especially during the Philippine-American War.
+He was also fluent in Spanish.
+He is the only president to have taken his oath of office in Spanish since that was the official language of the First Philippine Republic.
+He likewise addressed the Malolos Congress in Spanish in 1899.
+Most of Aguinaldo's official documented statements during his presidency were similarly delivered in Spanish, while many other documents were in Tagalog, especially during the Philippine-American War.

 Aguinaldo is the only president of the Philippines to have not used English during his tenure.
 A committed anticolonialist, he never learned English during his lifetime, and on record only briefly spoke it in a speech otherwise spoken in Spanish, which was recorded to film for Fox Movietone News in 1929.